I know that I know nothing: In Plato

 This is technically a shorter paraphrasing of Socrates' statement, "I neither know nor think I know" (in Plato, Apology 21d).
 The paraphrased saying, though widely attributed to Plato's Socrates in both ancient and modern times, actually occurs nowhere in Plato's works in precisely the form "I know I know nothing."
-Two prominent Plato scholars have recently argued that the claim should not be attributed to Plato's Socrates.
+As of 2008, two prominent Plato scholars had argued that the claim should not be attributed to Plato's Socrates.

 Evidence that Socrates does not actually claim to know nothing can be found at Apology 29b-c, where he claims twice to know something.
 See also Apology 29d, where Socrates indicates that he is so confident in his claim to knowledge at 29b-c that he is willing to die for it.

 That said, in the Apology, Plato relates that Socrates accounts for his seeming wiser than any other person because he does not imagine that he knows what he does not know.